Raku/nqp/docs/qast.markdown

 no impact on the allocation of temporaries, QAST::Stmt marks a register allocation boundary; beyond it, any temporaries are free to be reused.
-You do not need to use QAST::Stmt, but it can lead to better code generation if used correct.
+You do not need to use QAST::Stmt, but it can lead to better code generation if used correctly.
 Incorrect use can, of course, lead to incorrect code generation.
 Like QAST::Stmts, it also can have multiple children and supports resultchild.

 ## QAST::IVal, QAST::NVal and QAST::SVal